dovgarmr/go-archlinux/README.md

 + repos & software
 + security
 + colors & themes
++ external backup and format (coming soon)

 ## Check List
 What needs are:
-+ One USB-C or USB Flash Drive, at least 2GB to iso.
++ One USB-C or USB Flash Drive, at least 2GB for flashing iso.
-+ One External HDD (Hard Disk Drive), External SSD (Solid-State Drive) or Flash Drive to backup.
++ One External HDD (Hard Disk Drive), External SSD (Solid-State Drive) or Flash Drive for backup.
+These suggestions have longer life compare to Internal HDD or SSD.

 ## Priceless Warning - A Friendly Reminder
 <p>If you haven't backed up your documents, downloads, photos, videos.
 Perhaps fonts and wallpapers.
 Browser's bookmark export.
 Anything else not mentioned?</p>